 - physical therapy to help build and maintain muscle strength

 Some people choose transcutaneous electrical nerve stimulation (TENS) to treat nerve damage.
-This ongoing therapy involves placing several adhesive electrodes on the skin near the affected area.
-A gentle electric current is delivered through the electrodes at varying speeds.
+This therapy involves placing several adhesive electrodes on the skin near the affected area.
+The electrodes deliver a gentle electric current at varying speeds.

 Most people with a radial nerve injury will recover within three months of treatment.
-However, there are some cases where surgery is required.
+However, there are some cases that ultimately require surgery.
 Surgery to relieve pressure on the nerve may be necessary if the nerve is entrapped or there are masses on the nerve.
-If there is a loss of sensation or movement, or symptoms do not improve, surgery may also be necessary (NYU).
+If there is a loss of sensation or movement or symptoms don’t improve, surgery may also be necessary.

 This type of surgery will repair any damage to the nerve.
-After surgery, a brace or splint will be necessary to allow the injury heal.
+After surgery, a brace or splint is necessary to allow the injury to heal.
 Your doctor will then refer you to a physical therapist for rehabilitation to restore range of motion and strength.

-Avoiding prolonged pressure on the upper arm can prevent most cases of radial nerve injury.
-Avoid other behaviors that can lead to nerve damage, such as repetitive motions or cramped positions when sitting or sleeping.
+Avoid prolonged pressure on the upper arm to prevent most cases of radial nerve injury.
+Avoid other behaviors that can lead to nerve damage, such as repetitive motions or remaining in cramped positions while sitting or sleeping.

 If nerve damage is the result of an underlying medical condition, such as diabetes or alcoholism, talk to your doctor about how to manage your symptoms.